Career change from academia to full-stack software developer – Meet Sophie

 Outside the bootcamp, I’m proud of my band Other Tongues.
 We’re a folksy trio, and had a really great year in 2019 gigging and playing small festivals – obviously that’s been on hold more recently, but I look forward to when we can safely play together again!

-With our full time bootcamp going from strength to strength over the 5 years since inception, we now also offer students the chance to learn with us part time to become full stack software developers over a period of 52 weeks.
-Please get in touch to learn more or head to our courses page.
+With our full time bootcamp going from strength to strength over the 5 years since inception, we now offer students the option a part time bootcamp so they can become full stack software developers over a period of 52 weeks.
+Applications are open for both our full and part time bootcamps or you can book a chat with one of the team or pop along to one of our remote taster sessions.